kyco/jquery.kyco.easyshare/README.md

 And the best part, you get to fully customise the styling.

 Take a look at the [demo](https://www.kycosoftware.com/code/easyshare/demo).

-_Note: Twitter has discontinued their tweet count.
-There is no official means of getting the tweet count and hence it will most probably be removed from this plugin as well._

-_Note: The v1.0.2 API has been discontinued.
-Users of v1.0.2 will have to migrate to the latest version._

 How to install
 --------------